Call of Cthulhu (role-playing game): Cthulhu Now

 In 1987, Chaosium issued the supplement titled Cthulhu Now, a collection of rules, supplemental source materials and scenarios for playing Call of Cthulhu in the present day.
 This proved to be a very popular alternative milieu, so much so that much of the supplemental material is now included in the core rule book.

 Lovecraft Country

 Lovecraft Country was a line of supplements for Call of Cthulhu released in 1990.
 These supplements were overseen by Keith Herber and provided backgrounds and adventures set in Lovecraft's fictional towns of Arkham, Kingsport, Innsmouth, Dunwich, and their environs.
 The intent was to give investigators a common base, as well as to center the action on well-drawn characters with clear motivations.

 Terror Australis

 In 1987, Terror Australis: Call of Cthulhu in the Land Down Under was published.
 In 2018, a revised and updated version of the 1987 game was reissued, with about triple the content and two new games.
 It requires the Call of Cthulhu Keeper's Rulebook (7th Edition) and is usable with Pulp Cthulhu.

+Pulp Cthulhu

+In 2016, Chaosium published Pulp Cthulhu, a supplement for the 7th edition of Call of Cthulhu.
+Inspired by the pulp adventure fiction of the 1930s, it introduces rules for more resilient and capable investigators, emphasizing cinematic action, heroic exploits, and globe-spanning adventures while retaining the cosmic horror of the Cthulhu Mythos.